top of page

 Areas of Structured Exploration

-This work draws from ongoing study and disciplined reflection across multiple domains:
+This work draws from ongoing study and disciplined reflection across several layers of inquiry:

 • AI literacy and structural limits